Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 Compensation: {{salaryRange}} + {{bonusStructure}} + {{equityDetails}}

-We're interviewing 5 candidates this week.
+We're interviewing a small group this week.
 Worth a conversation?

 {{recruiterName}}